BiancoBlue

 Webinar rewind: Getting the ‘Ts’ to get along

-In this webinar, Alan Raveling, senior Technologist at Sioux Center, Iowa-based Interstates, helps us explore AI use cases at his company and elsewhere in manufacturing and helps us look ahead to the technology’s evolution in 2025—with a sprinkling of speculation about other tech such as machine control and predictive maintenance.
+In this webinar, Alan Raveling, senior Technologist at Sioux Center, Iowa-based Interstates, a certified member of the Control System Integrators Association (CSIA), helps us explore AI use cases at his company and elsewhere in manufacturing and helps us look ahead to the technology’s evolution in 2025—with a sprinkling of speculation about other tech such as machine control and predictive maintenance.

 The discussion with him turned out every bit as fascinating as we hoped.
 Please register if you haven’t already and watch!